How Much Does Bathtub Refinishing Cost?

 - National Average: $480

-Older tubs, especially sturdy cast-iron ones, are refinishable items.
+Older tubs, especially sturdy cast-iron ones, are able to be refinished.
 Essentially, the tub is either lined or repaired, reglazed, and sealed to look like new.
 While a refinish won’t necessarily last as long as the factory finish on a brand-new bathtub, it’s considerably less expensive than a replacement.
-Bathtub refinishing generally costs between $330 and $630, with an average cost of $480.
-Refinishing can make the bathtub beautiful, sanitary, and safe until a full-scale rebuild of the bathroom is in the cards, so it’s an option worth checking out before committing to a bathtub replacement.
-There are a number of considerations that go into determining bathtub refinishing cost, so educating yourself on the options before making a decision can be helpful in controlling the budget.
+According to Angi and HomeAdvisor, bathtub refinishing generally costs between $335 and $628, with an average cost of $480.
+Refinishing can make the bathtub beautiful, sanitary, and safe until a full-scale rebuild of the bathroom is in the cards, so it’s an option homeowners may think worth checking out before committing to a bathtub replacement.
+There are a number of considerations that go into determining bathtub refinishing cost, so learning about the options before making a decision can be helpful to homeowners in controlling their budget.

 Factors in Calculating Bathtub Refinishing Cost

 There are more options than one might expect when making choices on a refinishing project, and each has pros and cons and a different associated cost.
-Before consulting a professional or trying to DIY a tub refinish, there are components you’ll want to consider that will help you establish a reasonable budget.
+Before consulting a professional or trying to DIY bathtub refinishing, there are components homeowners will want to consider that will help them establish a reasonable budget.

 Many older homes feature cast-iron tubs glazed with porcelain.
 More recently installed tubs may also be steel coated with porcelain.
 Steel and cast-iron tubs coated with porcelain are quite straightforward to refinish; therefore, they are the least expensive tub material to recoat, ranging from $350 to $600 depending on other factors.